Nu Holdings Ltd. (NU) and the Battle of Fundamentals vs. Technicals

 NU’s Market Performance

-NU stocks went up by 0.12% for the week, with a monthly jump of 12.71% and a quarterly performance of -19.14%.
-The volatility ratio for the week stands at 5.12% while the volatility levels for the past 30 days are set at 8.98% for Nu Holdings Ltd..
-The simple moving average for the period of the last 20 days is 7.67% for NU stocks with a simple moving average of -3.80% for the last 200 days.
+NU stocks went down by -9.68% for the week, with a monthly jump of 3.26% and a quarterly performance of -22.22%.
+The volatility ratio for the week stands at 5.74% while the volatility levels for the past 30 days are set at 7.84% for Nu Holdings Ltd..
+The simple moving average for the period of the last 20 days is -3.72% for NU stocks with a simple moving average of -12.86% for the last 200 days.

 Analysts’ Opinion of NU

-Many brokerage firms have already submitted their reports for NU stocks, with BofA Securities repeating the rating for NU by listing it as a “Neutral.”
-The predicted price for NU in the upcoming period, according to BofA Securities is $7.50 based on the research report published on January 28th of the current year 2022.
+Many brokerage firms have already submitted their reports for NU stocks, with MoffettNathanson repeating the rating for NU by listing it as a “Buy.”
+The predicted price for NU in the upcoming period, according to MoffettNathanson is $11 based on the research report published on April 05th of the current year 2022.

-Itau BBA, on the other hand, stated in their research note that they expect to see NU reach a price target of $8.
-The rating they have provided for NU stocks is “Underperform” according to the report published on January 05th, 2022.
+BofA Securities, on the other hand, stated in their research note that they expect to see NU reach a price target of $7.50.
+The rating they have provided for NU stocks is “Neutral” according to the report published on January 28th, 2022.

-JP Morgan gave a rating of “Neutral” to NU, setting the target price at $10 in the report published on January 04th of the current year.
+Itau BBA gave a rating of “Underperform” to NU, setting the target price at $8 in the report published on January 05th of the current year.

-During the last 5 trading sessions, NU rose by +0.12%, in comparison to the 20-day moving average, which settled at $7.56.
-In addition, Nu Holdings Ltd. saw -13.97% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NU fell by -9.68%, in comparison to the 20-day moving average, which settled at $7.60.
+In addition, Nu Holdings Ltd. saw -22.39% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for NU